pleme-io/akeyless-java-cloud-id-lightweight/README.md

 # akeyless-java-cloud-id (lightweight)

 A lightweight Java 17 library that retrieves CloudId for authenticating with Akeyless using cloud authorization providers (AWS IAM, Azure AD Managed Identity, GCP Workload Identity).
-It mirrors the structure of the upstream project and uses only JDK HttpURLConnection for HTTP.
-JSON handling uses Jackson (bundled as a dependency).
+It mirrors the structure of the upstream project and uses the standard Java HttpClient for HTTP.
+JSON handling uses jackson-jr (lightweight).

 - Reference structure: [akeyless-java-cloud-id](https://github.com/akeylesslabs/akeyless-java-cloud-id/)